 Creating your ORCID iD takes a few minutes:

-For some actions, you have to conform that you have an active email address by verifying your primary email address.
-Examples are adding data manually, adding works by using a BibTeX import and changing the visibility of data that other systems have added to your ORCID record and deleting such data.
+For some actions, you have to confirm that you have an active email address by verifying your primary email address.
+Examples of these actions are adding data manually, adding works by using a BibTeX import and changing the visibility of data that other systems have added to your ORCID record and deleting such data.

 After creating your ORCID iD, ORCID sends an email to your primary email address with a link to verify the address.
 If you want to perform an action that requires verification, and you haven't done this yet, you will be prompted to verify your address.

 In the Emails box in your ORCID record you can also click the link 'Resend verification email' to verify your email address.

 Your ORCID iD is always publicly visible, and you control the visibility settings for all other content in your ORCID record.
 There are three visibility settings: